 Only time will cure the too many applications problem.
 If you have been refused for several loans, you need to wait six months or more before applying again.
 Why not look at a financial detox to try to get your money into a better shape – paying off some more credit card debt is going to make the next application more likely to work.
 But be careful of assuming this is your only problem – it doesn’t explain why your first loan application was turned down.

 If a lot of your current debt is with your own bank, try asking them for a consolidation loan – because they can pay it off your credit card and close it down, so they are in control of what you do with the money.
 But these loans tend not to be particularly cheap – the bank knows that you don’t have many other options.

 Have a think about a smaller loan – you are much more likely to be given one.
 Sort out which debts is the most important to tackle.
 Sometimes this isn’t obvious – you may feel that the £270 you are paying for a loan is what is really causing the problems for you, but if it only has nine months to go, it’s better to grit your teeth and pay it off.
 Refinancing a fairly cheap loan that is ending soon means you are going to pay a lot more interest over the next 5-10 years.
 Instead your top priority needs to be the high interest debt, so look at your catalogues and credit cards.

 You could also talk to your local Credit Union.
 They all have their own policies, but they may take a more individual approach, rather than “computer says no”.

 One thing you should probably not consider is a secured loan.
 Converting unsecured debt to secured is almost never a good idea as, if you get into more financial trouble, it can mean losing your house.
-Also most secured loans are variable rate – it may sound affordable now, but interest rates are expected to go up in 2018… with unsecured loans you don’t have this problem.
+Also most secured loans are variable rate – it may sound affordable now, but interest rates may go up in 2019 or 2020… with unsecured loans you don’t have this problem.